Key concepts for new Azure Pipelines users

 When your build or deployment runs, the system begins one or more jobs.
-An agent is installable software that runs one job at a time.
+An agent is computing infrastructure with installed agent software that runs one job at a time.

 For more in-depth information about the different types of agents and how to use them, see Build and release agents.

 Approvals define a set of validations required before a deployment can be performed.
 Manual approval is a common check performed to control deployments to production environments.
 When checks are configured on an environment, pipelines will stop before starting a stage that deploys to the environment until all the checks are completed successfully.

 An artifact is a collection of files or packages published by a run.
 Artifacts are made available to subsequent tasks, such as distribution or deployment.
 For more information, see Artifacts in Azure Pipelines.

 Continuous delivery (CD) is a process by which code is built, tested, and deployed to one or more test and production stages.
 Deploying and testing in multiple stages helps drive quality.
 Continuous integration systems produce deployable artifacts, which includes infrastructure and apps.
 Automated release pipelines consume these artifacts to release new versions and fixes to existing systems.
 Monitoring and alerting systems run constantly to drive visibility into the entire CD process.
 This process ensures that errors are caught often and early.